Some past science snippets and physics tips... enjoy!

 For employers/wider society - physics graduates can:

-Check out Elon Musk speaking about the benefits that physics-based thinking brings.
+Check out Elon Musk speaking here (from 18 min onwards) about the benefits that physics-based thinking brings.
 Also see the Canadian Association of Physicists for some careers that studying physics can lead to.